-- Receive an email stating that you were not successful in your attempt to earn the BMSC credential. - Receive a score report identifying how you performed in each competency area. - Candidates taking the exam at a testing center or by remote proctor will receive the score report immediately upon exam completion. - Receive instructions on how to register to retake the exam.
+- Receive a score report identifying how you performed in each competency area via email. - Candidates taking the exam at a testing center or by remote proctor will receive the score report immediately upon exam completion. - Receive instructions on how to register to retake the exam.

-\Certificate and pin mailed to US addresses only.
+Certificate and pin mailed to US addresses only.
 Printable certificate available in the CEU Tracker.